-The Organisation is an independent steel stockholder and processor with trading operations in the United Kingdom and USA, controlled by a Group Board of Directors.
+The Organisation is an independent steel stockholder and processor with trading operations in the United Kingdom controlled by a Group Board of Directors.

 The Organisation's Group Head Office is centralised in Bradford, United Kingdom.
 There are 43 businesses across 26 locations within the Group, organised across General Steels, Tubes, Engineering Steels, and International Divisions.
-The Group businesses operate across all regions within the UK and Northern Ireland, and has a further business which operates in Houston, USA.
+The Group businesses operate across all regions within the UK and Northern Ireland.

-The Organisation employs over 1,000 people throughout its international operations as permanent, temporary or agency staff.
+The Organisation employs some 1,200 people throughout its international operations as permanent, temporary or agency staff.